 GEO4216 – Sedimentology and Sequence Stratigraphy

-This course deals with advanced sedimentology in a temporal and spatial perspective.
+This course deals with advanced sedimentology from a temporal and spatial perspective.
 Development of sedimentary basins, and their sedimentary infill, with emphasis on depositional processes/environments and resultant stratigraphic architecture.

 Admission to the course